justingrayston/noto-sans-egyptian-to-gardiner/README.md

-# noto-sans-egyption-to-gardiner
+# NotoSansEgyptiagitan to Gardiner
-Nota sans fonts as SVG tagged to gardiner codes.
+Nota sans fonts as SVG, tagged to gardiner codes.

+These are SVG are https://www.google.com/get/noto/#sans-egyp and https://github.com/googlefonts/noto-source